dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 Eliezer Yudkowsky explains in [What Do We Mean By "Rationality"?](https://www.lesswrong.com/s/5g5TkQTe9rmPS5vvM/p/RcZCwxFiZzE6X7nsv) the rational behind the all-famous site "[Less Wrong](https://www.lesswrong.com/)",

-> This is why there is a whole site called “Less Wrong,” rather than a single page that simply states the formal axioms and calls it a day.
-There’s a whole further art to finding the truth and accomplishing value from inside a human mind: we have to learn our own flaws, overcome our biases, prevent ourselves from self-deceiving, get ourselves into good emotional shape to confront the truth and do what needs doing, et cetera, et cetera.
+> <span class='purple'>This is why there is a whole site called “Less Wrong,” rather than a single page that simply states the formal axioms and calls it a day.
+There’s a whole further art to finding the truth and accomplishing value from inside a human mind: we have to learn our own flaws, overcome our biases, prevent ourselves from self-deceiving, get ourselves into good emotional shape to confront the truth and do what needs doing, et cetera, et cetera.</span>

 Charlie Munger in "The Psychology of Human Misjudgement" states,

-> Man is often fooled, either by the cleverly thought out manipulation of man, by circumstances occuring by accident, or by very effective manipulation practices that man has stumbled into during "practice evolution" and kept in place because they work so well.
+> <span class='purple'>Man is often fooled, either by the cleverly thought out manipulation of man, by circumstances occuring by accident, or by very effective manipulation practices that man has stumbled into during "practice evolution" and kept in place because they work so well.</span>

 One such outcome is caused by a quantum effect in human perception.
 If stimulus is kept below a certain level, it does not get through.
 And, for this reason, a magician was able to make the Statue of Liberty disappear after a certain amount of magician lingo expressed in the dark.
 The audience was not aware that it was sitting on a platform that was rotating so slowly, below man's sensory threshold, that no one could feel the acceleration implicit in the considerable rotation.
 When a surrounding cutrain was then opened in the place on the platform where the Statue had earlier appeared, it seemed to have disappeared.